application-dev-tsb/notes-language/README.md

 # Notes
-A Reminder for my Future Self on How To Get Things Done
+A Reminder for my Future Self on How To Get Things Done.
+Included in this great wall of texts are novice language stuffs which I would probably forget/confuse when I start using all of them simultaneously.

 #Table Of Contents